 Patient control for infection prevention providing separate areas for varying degrees of infection risk

 You must document and layout space usage, new facility design plan, facility equipment, patient traffic and activity volume to address facility circulation needs.

 Support Services Don't Need To Be Included In The Planning

 Healthcare facility logistics must include all aspects of the hospital, including support services.
 Support services will include everything from private space for staff, to the common administrative offices.
 Facilities for preparing food for patients, maintenance, including storage of cleaning products and equipment, and even waste management must all be considered in the facility circulation system.

 How far do on call doctors have to travel from their rest areas to the emergency room?
 How far is the kitchen to the area where inpatients are accommodated?
 Is there need for staff private areas in each department?
 All of these points must be factored in to your healthcare facility logistics.

 Save Money on Public Spaces

 Healthcare facility logistics require expert input and management.
-CME is a medical distributor focusing on equipment, and the associated logistics, for outfitting new medical facilities, expansions and remodels.
 At CME, we are equipment delivery specialists who work closely with facility planners and have been providing assistance to healthcare facilities for over 30 years.